victor/Git-Xcode-4/git_xcode_script.markdown

 Introduce the concept of branches.
 Create a couple of branches.
 Add commits Later, delete a branch

+## Reset

+Show the concept of resetting the HEAD pointer.
+Explain the various types of reset.

 # Demo 2 A good process to follow (Git Flow like process)